Sergei Pavlovich: Ultimate Fighting Championship

-Pavlovich made his UFC debut on 24 November 2018 at UFC Fight Night 141 against Alistair Overeem.
+Pavlovich made his UFC debut on November 24, 2018 at UFC Fight Night 141 against Alistair Overeem.
 He lost the fight via TKO in the first round.

 Pavlovich faced Marcelo Golm on April 20, 2019, at UFC Fight Night: Overeem vs. Oleinik.
 He won the fight via knockout.
 This win earned Performance of the Night award.

 Pavlovich faced Maurice Greene on October 26, 2019, at UFC Fight Night 162.
 He won the fight via knockout in the first round.

 Pavlovich was expected to face Ciryl Gane on August 8, 2020, at UFC Fight Night 174.
 Pavlovich however had to pull out because of an injury.

 Pavlovich was expected to face Tom Aspinall on September 4, 2021, at UFC Fight Night 191.
 However, Pavlovich pulled out a week before the contest due to visa issues and was replaced by Sergey Spivak.

-Pavlovich was scheduled to face Tanner Boser on December 4, 2021 at UFC on ESPN 31.
-However due to travel issues, the bout was scrapped.
+Pavlovich was scheduled to face Tanner Boser on December 4, 2021, at UFC on ESPN 31.
+However, due to travel issues, the bout was scrapped.

-Pavlovich faced Shamil Abdurakhimov on March 19, 2022 at UFC Fight Night 204.
+Pavlovich faced Shamil Abdurakhimov on March 19, 2022, at UFC Fight Night 204.
 He won the fight via technical knockout in round one.
 With this win, he received the Performance of the Night award.

-Pavlovich fought Derrick Lewis on July 30, 2022 at UFC 277.
+Pavlovich fought Derrick Lewis on July 30, 2022, at UFC 277.
 He won the fight via TKO under a minute into the first round, though controversy arose as the stoppage by the referee was considered premature by fighters and fans alike.

 Pavlovich faced Tai Tuivasa on December 3, 2022, at UFC on ESPN 42.
 He won the fight via KO under a minute into the first round.
 With this win, he received the Performance of the Night award.

-Pavlovich is scheduled to face Curtis Blaydes on April 22, 2023, at UFC Fight Night 222.
+Pavlovich faced Curtis Blaydes on April 22, 2023, at UFC Fight Night 222.
+He won the fight via TKO in the first round.
+This performance subsequently earned Pavlovich his fourth UFC Performance Of The Night award.

+Pavlovich faced Tom Aspinall for the Interim UFC Heavyweight Championship on November 11, 2023, at UFC 295.
+After some initial exchanges, Pavlovich was caught with a counter right hand and he lost the bout via knockout in the first round.

+Pavlovich faced Alexander Volkov on June 22, 2024, at UFC on ABC 6.
+He lost the fight by unanimous decision.

+Pavlovich faced Jairzinho Rozenstruik on February 1, 2025 at UFC Fight Night 250.
+He won the fight by unanimous decision.

+Pavlovich faced former LFA Heavyweight Champion Waldo Cortes-Acosta on August 23, 2025 at UFC Fight Night 257.
+He won the fight by unanimous decision.